 - Projects that need to be completed

-Write down on your notepad the uncompleted projects, items that need to be removed, and corrected and assign ‘a deadline’ dates for every task.
+Write down on your notepad the uncompleted projects and items that need to be removed and corrected, and assign ‘a deadline’ dates for every task.

 Third, schedule the time to complete these tasks.

 Do this for each room.
 Have one checklist for each room.
-This may take some time to do so don’t get discouraged in the process.
-I recommend having a blank checklist for each room so there is nothing distracting you when looking at the new room.
-After all, the goal here is to awaken to the clutter in your home and NOT judge yourself for the incomplete tasks in your home.
+This may take some time to do, so don't get discouraged.
+I recommend having a blank checklist for each room, so nothing is distracting you when looking at the new room.
+After all, the goal here is to awaken from the clutter in your home and NOT judge yourself for incomplete tasks.

 How do you feel after doing this process?
 Did it help you look at the room differently?
 Did it help you determine what tasks you should do first?
 Please leave a comment below on how this experience affected you.
 I would love to hear from you.